 Whether you enjoy indoor or outdoor activities, there’s something for everyone to enjoy at the Centennial Recreation Centre.
 All ages will enjoy the facilities available including beach volleyball, basketball and tennis courts, ice rinks, a weight room, and pool.
 Bring the little ones to enjoy the preschool room or catch a show in the auditorium.
 Programs, activities, camps, and sports clubs offer fun for the whole family.

 Enjoy the view of the Taylor-Massey Creek as you embark on a nature hike through Warden Woods Ravine.
 With so many bird species present, bird watching is a must as you follow the Gus Harris Trail through the ravine.
 Love to explore?
 Warden Woods contains an array of vegetation as well, including some endangered species.
-Prefer to something adventurous?
+Prefer to do something adventurous?
 In addition to the paved path, there a various foot trails as well, letting you choose you own adventure.

 In the 17th century, the area where Scarborough is today was inhabited by a couple of different indigenous groups, namely the Seneca and the Mississaugas.